-- Wrap your hair around curling rollers: Start wrapping your hair around the rollers, take small sections of hair and put a piece of paper against the inside of your hair.
-This ensures that the ends of your hair will stay smooth.
-Repeat the process till your hair is all wrapped
+- Wrap your hair around curling rollers: Take a small section of hair, put a piece of paper against the inside of your hair and wrap it around the rod.
+The paper ensures the ends of your hair stay smooth.
+Repeat the process till your hair is wrapped

 - Apply the perm solution: Saturate your hair with the solution, making sure all of the rolled hair is completely covered.
-Some like to wrap cotton rolls around the head so that the solution won’t fall around the eyes or ears
+Some like to wrap cotton rolls around the head so the solution doesn’t fall around the eyes or ears.

-- Wait: Depending on how curly you’d want your hair, wait for the curls to set.
-This on average will take 20-25 minutes but ALWAYS check the instructions on the kit
+- Wait: Depending on how curly you want your hair, wait for the curls to set.
+This on average will take 20-25 minutes but ALWAYS check the instructions on the kit.

 - Rinse: Rinse out the solution thoroughly.
-We recommend you spend about five minutes rinsing out the solution so you can’t smell it anymore.
-Use a towel to soak up excess water
+We recommend you spend about five minutes rinsing so you can’t smell it anymore.
+Use a towel to soak up excess water.

 Best perm kits

-As perm is still very much seen as a female endeavour and most perm kits have women on the front.
+As perm is still very much seen as a female endeavour, most perm kits have women on the front.
 Don’t let this put you off though, the solution inside each works on all hair types.

 Polyfoam Perm Normal